benmuirhead/MLBscores/README.md

 ![MLB Scores](Screenshot of MLB Scores.PNG)

+###Overview
 This program displays MLB scores from 2013 to 2015.
-To open the program, compile the enclosed java files (use To view the detailed score of any game, simply click on that game.
-To change the selected date, simply change the dropdown date menu.
-To see the most recent games of a single team, select that team from the
+To open the program, compile the enclosed java files (use the editor or terminal of your choice) and run.

+To view the detailed score of any game, click on that game.
+To change the selected date, simply change the dropdown date menu and press Go.
+To see the most recent games of a single team, select that team from the dropdown on the right
-This period can be a single date or a range of dates

 If a single date is given, then the program will show the scores of all the games played on that day.
-The games are divided into their respective leagues.
+The games are divided into their respective leagues, as well as inter-league games.

-If a range of dates is selected the user must also select a team, then the program will display the scores of that team over the given period.

-If the user clicks on a game, a detailed line score will appear at the bottom of the GUI.
+To view the detailed line score of a game, simply click on that game.

+###Classes
 The classes to the program are organized as such

+Run: Runs the program, generating the GUI
 GUI: a GUI to display the graphics components of the games

 GameDay: a class which organizes the games of a given date and sends Swing